Henry Kreis

-Henry Kreis (1899–1963) was an American sculptor.
+Henry Godfrey Kreis (July 27, 1899–January 22, 1963) was an American sculptor.

 Life

 He studied at the State School of Applied Arts in Munich.
+In 1935 Kreis designed the Connecticut Tercentenary half dollar, then in 1936 he designed the Bridgeport, Connecticut, Centennial half dollar and the reverse of the Arkansas-Robinson half dollar.

 In 1947, he created the Wise virgins and Foolish virgins medal for the Society of Medalists.

-In 1935 Kreis designed the Connecticut Tercentenary half dollar and in 1936 the Bridgeport, Connecticut, Centennial half dollar.